nicolasplantier/Find-generic-model-tetrapod/README.md

 - `segmentation.py` in `segmentation`
 Main program that implements the watershed algorithm described in the paper.

+- `create_models.py` in `create_models`
+Main program that create the different instances of the generic model from the output of the watershed algorithm.

 ## Installation
 The source code is written in Python and in C++ and thus requires a C++ compiler.